FR 101 - Elementary French I

 FR 205 - French in Conversation

 Developing speaking and listening skills, focusing on conversation about everyday topics in multiple contexts.
-Prerequisite: FR 104 or FR 134 or equivalent.
+Prerequisite: FR 104, FR 204, or equivalent.

 FR 207 - Writing and Grammar Workshop

 Practice-intensive grammar review and vocabulary-building, with an emphasis on strategies to improve accuracy of, and expressivity in, speaking and writing in French.
 Grammar textbook supplemented with readings and materials from French and Francophone culture (articles, social media, literary works, films).
-Prerequisite: Four years of high school French or equivalent, or FR 134 or, with departmental approval, FR 104.
+Prerequisite: One of the following: Four years of high school French, FR 104, FR 204, or equivalent.

 FR 211 - Introduction to Literary Studies